svthalia/Reaxit/README.md

 1. Test stuff, check that the new version works with the _production_ version of the API.
 2. If necessary, update the version number in [`pubspec.yaml`](pubspec.yaml) and [`lib/config.dart`](lib/config.dart) and commit.
 The build number does not need to be changed as it will be set by fastlane.
+3. Create a new branch for the release.
+4. Create a new tag on this branch.
-3. Create a draft release (with a new tag).
+5. Create a draft release on this tag.
-4. Activate the testing account on concrexit: In the production admin, go to user 'appletest', check the 'active' box, and add a membership.
+6. Activate the testing account on concrexit: In the production admin, go to user 'appletest', check the 'active' box, and add a membership.
-5. Create a new version in [App Store Connect](https://appstoreconnect.apple.com/) with the build from the last TestFlight deployment.
+7. Create a new version in [App Store Connect](https://appstoreconnect.apple.com/) with the build from the last TestFlight deployment.
 Perhaps also create and upload new screenshots.
 Submit the release for review.
-6. Promote the new build in the [Play Store Console](https://play.google.com/console/about/).
+8. Promote the new build in the [Play Store Console](https://play.google.com/console/about/).
 Perhaps also create and upload new screenshots.
-7. When the iOS update has been approved, publish the iOS release, deactivate the testing account ('appletest') again, and delete its membership.
+9. When the iOS update has been approved, publish the iOS release, deactivate the testing account ('appletest') again, and delete its membership.
-8. Publish the release on GitHub.
+10. Publish the release on GitHub.
-9. Increment the version number in [`pubspec.yaml`](pubspec.yaml) and [`lib/config.dart`](lib/config.dart) and commit.
+11. Increment the version number in [`pubspec.yaml`](pubspec.yaml) and [`lib/config.dart`](lib/config.dart) and commit.